aj0-2024/py-algo-ds/README.md

-# Py-Algo-DS
+# Python Algorithms and Data structures

 Welcome !
 This repository contains notes & implementations of various data structures & algorithms.

+> Many algorithms are simple, clear & thought provoking.
+Some of them are extremely beautiful and mesmerizing.

-The intension here is to learn and not for any other use.
+Purely for educational purpose and not intended for any other use.